-General and administrative expenses consist primarily of salaries and other related costs, including stock-based compensation, for personnel in our executive, finance, corporate, and business development and administrative functions.
-General and administrative expenses also include legal fees relating to patent and corporate matters; professional fees for accounting, auditing, tax, and consulting services; other expenses associated with operating as a public company, including compliance with exchange listing and Securities and Exchange Commission, or SEC, requirements, director and officer insurance costs, and investor and public relations costs; travel expenses; and facility-related expenses, which include depreciation costs and allocated expenses for rent and maintenance of facilities and other operating costs.
+General and administrative expenses primarily consist of salaries and other related costs, including stock compensation, for personnel in our executive, finance, corporate, and business development and administrative functions.
+General and administrative expenses also include legal fees relating to patent and corporate matters; professional fees for accounting, auditing, tax, and consulting services; other expenses associated with operating as a public company, including compliance with exchange listing and Securities and Exchange Commission, or SEC, requirements, director and officer insurance costs, and investor and public relations costs; travel expenses; and facility-related expenses, which include depreciation costs and allocated expenses for rent and maintenance of facilities.

-We expect that our general and administrative expenses will increase in the future, as we increase our general and administrative personnel headcount to support personnel in research and development and to support our operations, generally, and as we increase our research and development activities and activities related to the potential commercialization of our product candidates.
+We expect to continue to incur significant general and administrative expenses in the future and as we continue our research and development activities, as well as other activities related to the potential commercialization of our product candidates.